 With that being said, the care necessary to keep silver lasting and looking its best without tarnishing is often misunderstood and deters some from enjoying its classic beauty.
-When you purchase silver jewelry, flatware or silverplate, it is absolutely necessary that you know how to properly care for and clean your new investments.
-With a little understanding and industry-standard tips, you’ll be able to easily care for your silver and appreciate it all year long.
+When you purchase sterling silver jewelry, silver plates or cutlery, it is absolutely necessary that you know how to care for antique silver and keep it from tarnishing.
+With a little understanding and industry-standard tips, you'll be able to easily care for your silver and appreciate it all year long.

 The “T” Word

 What can we say?
-Tarnish happens.
-It’s the natural chemical reaction between the surface of the silver object and elements in its surroundings, a process known as corrosion.
+Tarnish can happen to any silver piece.
+Whether you have a jewelry box, a silver plate, or even a silver coin, it’s highly recommended to clean this precious metal in order to keep it in pristine condition.
+It's the natural chemical reaction between the surface of the silver object and elements in its surroundings, a process known as corrosion.
 For silver in particular, moisture, acids and sulfur-containing compounds in the air cause tarnishing.
-It manifests as a black, grey, dark brown or even purplish-blue tone over the surface of the silver object.
+It manifests as a black, grey, dark brown or even purplish-blue tone over the surface of the silver piece

-Humidity, air pollution, hairspray, perfume, lotions, bleach and even the acid from your fingers are the common causes of tarnishing.
-When talking about silver flatware and serving pieces, foods such as garlic, onion, salt, eggs, fruit juices and spinach contain enough sulfur to start the tarnishing process, but that doesn’t mean you can’t use them for these foods.
-Once a meal is complete, it’s best to clean the silver pieces used as soon as possible.
-Surprisingly enough, it’s been proven that silverware used regularly, even daily, will tarnish far less frequently (if at all!) compared to silver that is taken out only for holidays or special occasions.
+Humidity, air pollution, hairspray, perfume, lotions, bleach and even the acid from your fingers can all lead to tarnished silver.
+When talking about silver flatware and serving pieces, foods such as garlic, onion, salt, eggs, fruit juices and spinach contain enough sulfur to start the tarnishing process, but that doesn't mean you can't use this precious metal with these foods.
+Once a meal is complete, it's best to clean the silver pieces used as soon as possible.
+Surprisingly enough, it's been proven that silverware used regularly, even daily, will tarnish far less frequently (if at all!) compared to silver that is taken out only for holidays or special occasions.

-So, what do you do once the dreaded tarnish takes hold of your antique silverware and other cherished silver?
+So, what do you do once the dreaded tarnish takes hold of your antique silverware and other cherished sterling silver pieces?
 Let’s find out with these simple dos and don’ts.